AuslinD/Computing-EnvJustice/README.md

 # Computing-EnvJustice

-This repository is contains some code to generate a map displaying the carbon efficiency of states in the United States.
-The python file 'USStatesMap.py' uses the data from 'combined.csv' to draw a plot using pandas and plotly.
+This repository is contains some code to generate helpful datasets and figures.
+The python file 'USStatesMap.py' uses the data from 'combined.csv' (which is data from US EIA on electricity generation and carbon output) to draw a plot using pandas and plotly. 'filter2022.py' removes data from before 2022 from the US EIA dataset on electricity generation.

-The full main project has a broader scope, and is exploring the environmental cost of the increasing demand for data centers.
+The full main project has a broader scope, and is exploring the environmental costs of the increasing demand for data centers.
 There may or may not be more files added depending on what kind of figures are needed or helpful for displaying the research done.